-Should you wish to purchase the land rent block from the Government, you should contact the ACT Planning and Land Authority (external site) for further information.
+Should you wish to purchase the land rent block from the Government, you should contact the Environment and Planning Directorate (external site) for further information.
 Please note that there may be fees associated with this process.

 If payment of land rent is not received by the due date you will be charged interest on any amount that remains unpaid, on a compounding monthly basis.
 Interest charges that may be subject to change during the year are imposed on unpaid amounts on the 16th day of each month.